AdaCore/training_material/courses/fundamentals_of_ada/intro_245_ravenscar_tasking.rst

    - Calling task **blocks** on the guard until it is lifted

-       + At most one task blocked (in ravenscar)
+       + At most one task blocked (in Ravenscar)

-   - At most one entry per protected type (in ravenscar)
+   - At most one entry per protected type (in Ravenscar)

 .. code:: Ada